ooteniya1/resource-estimation/README.md

 | 2  |   576m         |   512Mi         |     2     |     716.65     |     0      |       1,152m       |         1,024Mi       |
 | 3  |   576m         |   512Mi         |     3     |   1,066.61     |     0      |       1,728m       |         1,536Mi       |

+*Table 2*

+Table 2 above show that 3 pod replicas are required to meet our performance target with memory limits of 512Mi and 576m of cpu limit, which is 20% cpu resource increase over the configuration we have in table 1.
+If we are to request a quota based on this, we would require 1.7 cores of cpu and 1.5Gi of memory in the namespace.

 ##### With CPU request of 576m and limit of 692m i.e 20% increase.
 | # | max CPU/Pod    | max Memory/Pod  | # of Pods | Throughput(tps)| % in error |Resource Quota (CPU)|Resource Quota (Memory)|
 |:-:| :------------: | :-------------: | :-------: |:-------------: |:---------: | :----------------: | :-------------------: |
 | 1 |   692m         |   512Mi         |     1     |     587.20     |     0      |         692m       |           512Mi       |
 |*2*|   **692m**     |   **512Mi**     |   **2**   | **1,059.88**   |   **0**    |       **1,384m**   |         **1,024Mi**   |

+*Table 3*

+With Table 3 above, we see that 2 pod replicas are required to meet our performance target with memory limits of 512Mi and 692m of cpu limit, which is 20% cpu resource increase over the configuration we have in table 2.
+The picture below also indicates that the memory requirements for the application is 512Mi, an attempt to reduce kills the pod.

+If we are to request a quota based on this, we would require 1.3 cores of cpu and 1Gi of memory in the namespace.

 ![Reduced Memory failure](images/reduce_memory.png)
 *Reduced Memory failure*